sjedhoff/CovCorTest/README.md

 ## Installation

-The offical version of CovCorTest can be installed using the R Console:
+The official version of CovCorTest can be installed using the R Console:

 ``` r
 install.packages("CovCorTest")